seraogianluca/RoomBooking/docs/Manual.md

 |_|  \_\___/ \___/|_| |_| |_| |____/ \___/ \___/|_|\_\_|_| |_|\__, |
                                                                __/ |
                                                               |___/

-Are you a teacher or a student?
-T - Teacher
-S - Student
->
 ```

-After choosing the user category the application ask for the user email:
+The application ask for the user email:

 ```
 Insert your Email >